SaadMahi/73-The-Wild-Oasis-App/README.md

-# React CabinTable Component

-This code snippet is a React component named `CabinTable` that utilizes the React Query library to fetch and manage data from an API.
-The component is designed to display a table of cabin-related information and incorporates styled components for a visually appealing layout.
-Below is a description of the major components and functionalities within the code:
+This code snippet is part of a React application that interacts with a Supabase database to fetch and delete cabin data.
+The focus is on using the React Query library to mutate the remote server state and automatically update the user interface.

-## React Query Integration:

-- The component imports the `useQuery` hook from the `@tanstack/react-query` library to manage data fetching efficiently.
+### `getCabins` Function:

-- The `getCabins` function from the `../../services/apiCabins` file is used as the query function to fetch cabin-related data.
+- This function uses the Supabase client to fetch data from the 'cabins' table.

-## Styled Components:

-- Custom styled components are defined using the `styled-components` library to create a visually appealing table layout.
-- The `Table` component represents the overall container for the table, styled with borders, background color, and rounded corners.
-- The `TableHeader` component represents the header of the table, with styled columns for different cabin attributes like name, capacity, price, and discount.

-## Fetching and Displaying Data:
+- It utilizes the `select('*')` method to retrieve all columns.
+- If there's an error during the fetch operation, an error is logged, and an exception is thrown.

+### `deleteCabin` Function:

+- This function is designed to delete a cabin from the 'cabins' table based on the provided ID.
+- It uses the `delete()` method of the Supabase client and specifies the condition for deletion using `eq('id', id)`.
+- Like the `getCabins` function, it handles errors by logging them and throwing an exception.

+### Usage of React Query:

+- The comments guide through the process of integrating React Query to delete a cabin.
+- It introduces the `useMutation` hook, which is used to trigger mutations (e.g., deletion in this case).
+- The `useMutation` hook takes an object with a mutation function, which, in this case, calls the `deleteCabin` function.
+- The `onSuccess` callback is utilized to invalidate the cache, triggering a refetch of the data.
-- The `useQuery` hook is used to fetch data, and the result (loading state, data, or error) is destructured for further use.
+- The `useQueryClient` hook is introduced to get access to the query client instance, which is then used to manually invalidate the query.
-- The `Table` and `TableHeader` components are utilized to structure the HTML, and the data is mapped over to create `CabinRow` components for each cabin.
-- The `isLoading` state is used to display a custom spinner while the data is being fetched.

-## Date Handling:

-- There's a comment suggesting the installation of the `date-fns` library to handle date calculations, although the actual usage of this library is not present in the provided code.

-## Accessibility Improvement:

-- The styled components are given roles such as `table` and `row` to enhance the accessibility of the HTML structure, indicating that these styled components should be treated as a table and row.

-## Stale Data Handling:

-- A comment mentions setting the `staleTime` property to 0 seconds using React Query.
-This means that the data will always be considered stale, triggering a refetch on every render.
-This can be useful when the data needs to be consistently updated.

-Overall, this code provides a foundation for a dynamic and visually appealing cabin table component in a React application, with an emphasis on efficient data fetching and presentation.
+### Additional Notes:

+- The code mentions the necessity of creating a new Supabase policy to allow cabin deletion, indicating a temporary setup to permit everyone to delete.
+- There's a note about the automatic refetching behavior of React Query, ensuring that data becomes stale upon returning to the tab.

+This code provides a structured approach to handling data fetching and deletion, leveraging the power of React Query for efficient state management and UI updates in a React application integrated with a Supabase database.